starb0red/Crypto-Tools/README.md

+# Archived
+This tool was an old tool for one of my finals.
+I have no reason to continue maintaining it besides to keep it as a cool piece to when I was learning Java.
+I supremely enjoyed working on this cause I didn't really learn much about Java.
 # Crypto-Tools
 <p>Crypto Tools is a basic Cryptocurrency "swiss army knife" that can gather a plethera of information about crypto coins and wallet information.
 I plan on making this software more advanced after I submit it for my final grade for my project to keep it open as a usable tool.</p>